grscheller/scheller-linux-archive/README.md

 ## Linux Configuration & Administration:
 ### [linux info](linux/info/)
-This directory is a fairly free form collection of text files with information on a variety of topics relating to Linux software development, environment configuration, and system administration.
+This directory is a fairly free form collection of information on a variety of topics relating to Linux software development, environment configuration, and system administration.

 1. Arch Linux System Admin Notes
 2. General Unix/Linux notes